dansteingart/without_the_hot_air/pages_md/SEwtHA_35.md

 (C.36)

 <img src="figure281.png" width="221" height="170" />
-<span class="figurenumber">Figure C.14.</span> The 239m-long USS Akron (ZRS-4) flying over Manhattan.
+<div class='caption'><span class="figurenumber">Figure C.14.</span> The 239m-long USS Akron (ZRS-4) flying over Manhattan.
 It weighed 100 t and could carry 83 t.
 Its engines had a total power of 3.4 MW, and it could transport 89 personnel and a stack of weapons at 93 km/h.
-It was also used as an aircraft carrier.
+It was also used as an aircraft carrier.</div>

 <img src="figure508.png" width="237" height="107" />
-<span class="figurenumber">Figure C.15.</span> An ellipsoidal airship.
+<div class='caption'><span class="figurenumber">Figure C.15.</span> An ellipsoidal airship.</div>

 <img src="E188-0-0-0-1.png" width="146" height="39" />